NishantBansal2003/LND-Fuzz/docs/USAGE.md

 ## Environment Variables

-Configure **LND-Fuzz** by creating a `.env` file in the project root and setting the following variables:
+Configure **LND-Fuzz** by creating a `.env` file in the project root and setting the following variables, Alternatively, these variables can be set directly in the process environment:

 - **FUZZ_NUM_PROCESSES**
   Specifies the number of fuzzing processes to run concurrently.